pyroesp/Disassembler/README.md

 -------

 The idea behind Disassembler is to make a universal disassembler, for whatever program you want to disassemble.

-The program will work using a config file.
-It will contain all instruction set of the CPU for which the program has been compiled.
-It will contain an instruction mask, arg counter, arg mask, and finaly the instruction in ASM (or whatever), where $ is used as a placeholder for the arg in the opcode.
+The program will work using a config.TSV file.
+This file contains all the instruction set of the CPU for which the program has been compiled.

-The resource.h file contains some info about the cpu, like the size of opcode and the base address of program code in the ROM.

-In the future I'll add an intel hex format parser, which will "decode" the file by checking the extension of the program to be disassembled.
+My disassembler expects at least 2 inputs: The config.TSV filepath and the program.bin filepath.

+The program can be whatever extension you want it to be, but the disassembler expects a binary type file (a succession of bytes, not encoded, no CRC).

+The TSV format is as follows:
+instruction hex code - instruction hex mask code - instruction type - instruction mnemonic - number of arguments - argument mask 1 (optional) - argument mask 2 (optional)

+Example from CHIP-8.TSV:  0x1NNN	0xF000	1	JP $	1	0x0FFF

+There are 4 instruction types: non-branch (0), jump absolute (1), jump relative (2), call (3)
+Note: If the CPU has a return instruction, you have to give it an instruction type of 0 even though it's a jumping type instruction.
+The instruction type is used to make a list of call functions and goto labels

+The disassembler has 4 optional commands as of now:

+-b or -B for the base address of the program, either decimal or hexadecimal.
+-e or -E for the endianness of the binary file, either b(ig) or l(ittle).
+-h or -H to display all the commands (this).
+-o or -O for the size of an opcode in bytes, only in decimal

+If none is used parameters will keep their default values: BIG ENDIAN mode, base address at 0x0000 and an opcode size of 1 byte.

 --------

 How to use:

-In cmd type - Disassembler.exe instruction_set.csv program.hex
+In cmd type - Disassembler.exe instruction_set.tsv program.bin [-b=0x200] [-e=BIG] [-h] [-o=2]